redhat-nfvpe/clearwater-rpm/README.md

 How To Use
 ----------

-It's easiest to put the RPMs in a repository on a CentOS install.
-The `install-local-repository` script will do it for you.
+For testing, it's easiest to put the RPMs in a repository.
+The `install-local-repository` script will do it locally, using the filesystem.
 Make sure to re-run it if you rebuild any of the RPMs.
 You can then use `yum install` for any of the components, e.g. `yum install clearwater-sprout`.

 ### Required